ct5845/go-starters/apps/tailwindcss/README.md

 This project essentially adds Tailwindcss to the project, but it covers a bit more ground then that;
 (1) Building the tailwindcss assets, in dev (with live-reloading covered), in prod (minified).
 (2) Serving via the embed, and how to deal with static routes.
+(3) Refactoring Makefile to use scripts, bit more flexibility.

 - Go
 - Live-Reload ([AIR](https://github.com/air-verse/air))